yooooka/yooooka.github.io/_posts/2004-01-01-kowai-blog.md

 ---
+category: web
+images:
+- /images/samples/kowaiblog01.jpg
 layout: sample
-category: web
-permalink: /samples/kowai-blog.html
-title: Kowai Blog
 tags:
 - Planning
 - Design
-images:
-- /images/samples/kowaiblog01.jpg
 thumb: /images/thumb/kowaiblog_t.jpg
+title: Kowai Blog
 ---
 Planned and built this blog to promote horror DVDs as a web designer.
 Worked with a programmer to created it with MovableType.